-People want to be threat as humans and not like just a number.
+People want to be threat as humans and not like just as numbers.
 We need to feel that we are important and significant, so try to show them that you’re really interested on help them, but to do that you need to understand what they really need.
-Studying your buyer persona again could be a good practice to identify what your lead are looking for.
+Studying your buyer persona again could be a good practice to identify what your lead is looking for.

-There are many ways to make a person feel valued for example, you should have a space of frequently questions in your site, that allows you a directly communication with your clients and it’ll make them feel that you’re interested in answer all their doubths.
+There are many ways to make a person feel valued, for example, you should have a space of frequent questions in your site, that allows you direct communication with your clients and it’ll make them feel that you’re interested in answering all their doubts.

-Another way could be to offer an extra service, credit card or a membership that rewards them for their preference and that make them know that are part of your company.
+Another way could be to offer an extra service, credit card, or membership that rewards them for their preference and that makes them know that are part of your company.

 If you want to learn more about Psychological triggers I recommend you this article: 15 Psychological Triggers to Convert Leads into Customers.

-Now you know a little of psychological triggers of consumers, let’s talk about types of conversion.
-First of all, What does conversion means?
+Now you know a little about the psychological triggers of consumers, let’s talk about types of conversion.
+First of all, What does conversion mean?
 Conversion is a change, every time your leads make an action in order to know more about your services or buy your products, that’s a conversion.

 There are different types of conversions: